explore-pu/laravel-admin/README.md

 First, install laravel 11.0, and make sure that the database connection settings are correct.

 ```
-composer require elegant-utils/laravel-admin
+composer require elegance/laravel-admin
 ```

 Then run these commands to publish assets and config：

 ```
-php artisan vendor:publish --provider="Elegant\Utils\AdminServiceProvider"
+php artisan vendor:publish --provider="Elegance\Admin\AdminServiceProvider"
 ```

-After run command you can find config file in `config/elegant-utils/admin.php`, in this file you can change the install directory,db connection or table names.
+After run command you can find config file in `config/admin.php`, in this file you can change the install directory,db connection or table names.

 At last run following command to finish install.